YOUR LIBRARY SERVICES

 If you would like to print from a personal device such as laptop, phone, or tablet you will need to email your document(s) or image(s) from one of those devices to firstname.lastname@example.org.

-Use the subject heading, "Please Print" and include your name and phone number in the body of the email so that the reference staff can contact you once your document or images have been printed.
+Use the subject heading, "Please Print" and include your name and phone number in the body of the email so that the reference staff can contact you if they have questions.
+Items will be printed when payment has been received.
+All normal printing charges apply.

 The library does not have access to wireless printing at this time.